ARTICLE

 1) Population reduction rate

-A species is classified as endangered when its population has declined between 50 and 70 percent.
+A species is considered endangered when its population has declined between 50% and 70%.
 This decline is measured over 10 years or three generations of the species, whichever is longer.

-A species is classified as endangered when its population has declined at least 70 percent and the cause of the decline is known.
-A species is also classified as endangered when its population has declined at least 50 percent and the cause of the decline is not known.
+A species is classified as endangered when its population has declined by at least 70% and the cause of the decline is known.
+A species is also classified as endangered when its population has declined by at least 50% and the cause of the decline is unknown.

 2) Geographic range